Alternative Work Schedule Procedure and Location

 - Employees must use network access procedures established by the University.

-- Any staff member with VPN access will install virus-protection software and will ensure that the virus definitions are kept current.
+- Any staff member with VPN access will install virus-protection software and will ensure virus definitions are kept current.
+An approved form of two-factor authentication must be used for logging in.

 - Employees are responsible for setting aside a home work space that is ergonomically sound, clean, safe and free of obstructions and hazardous materials.